Navigate My Site:

 The ovens, whether gas or electric, operate the same way as ovens in the free-standing ranges, using retained heat to save energy and cook without having to be attended to.
 The units equipped with a broiler/griddle do, too - you will want to get an "Idle Hour Cookbook" in order to fully utilize the exclusive features of these CHAMBERS units.

-Here are some of the built-in's CHAMBERS manufactured over the years:
+Here are some of the built-in's CHAMBERS manufactured over the years -

-Note the griddle/broiler.
+Note the In-A-Top Griddle/Broiler

 An early "IN-A-WALL" Gas Oven (also came in an electric version).
 These were designed in Shelbyville by the original CHAMBERS Corporation.